ewolff/microservices-primer/manuscript/chapter4.md

 Microservices are more than just a hype.
 Amazon employs the distribution into teams with their own technologies already since 2006.
 This architecture and this approach is what is nowadays called Microservices.
-Pioneers like Netflix expect so great advantages from this architecture approach that they were willing to heavily invest into the creation of the necessary infrastructures.
-Nowadays the technologies they created are available for everybody so that the introduction and the use of Microservices is much easier and less costly.
+Pioneers like Netflix rightly expected so great advantages from this architecture approach that they were willing to heavily invest into the creation of the necessary infrastructures.
+Nowadays the technologies they created are available for everybody so that the introduction and the use of Microservices are much easier and less costly.

 In addition, the trends to agility, Continuous Delivery and Cloud are